hycis/Mozi/doc/README.md

-# Procedures for Reconstructing Spec Files #
+# Procedures for Reconstructing Spec Files with AutoEncoder #

-In order to use this package, user should install Aanconda(a super package that includes numpy, matplotlib and others), Theano and sqlite3.
+In order to use this package, user should install Anaconda(a super package that includes numpy, matplotlib and others), Theano and sqlite3.

 Steps from data preparation to training model to generating specs from model